 HEALTHY CORNER STORES

-Making healthy foods more visible, affordable and attractive in corner stores near you
+Making healthy foods more visible, affordable, and attractive in neighborhood grocery stores

-- Support 10 corner stores to increase healthy foods, including fresh produce, healthy beverages and low-sodium offerings and become model healthy stores in the community.
+- Increasing Healthy Food Inventory: Providing customized support for 10 Minneapolis corner stores to help them increase their healthy food inventory, including fresh produce, healthy beverages and low-sodium offerings.
+These stores will become "model" healthy stores for the community.

-- Offer free merchandising packages to store owners to improve fresh produce displays and connect owners with resources they need to offer healthy foods.
+- Purchasing and Displaying Healthy Foods: Offering free healthy food merchandising packages to store owners to improve fresh produce displays, and facilitating connections to local produce distributors and farmers to procure affordable healthy foods.

-- Offer informal support to the stores previously enrolled in the program and to new owners interested in increasing healthy foods in their store.
+- Supporting Past Participants: Maintaining relationships and lending informal support to the 35+ stores previously enrolled in the Healthy Corner Store Program as well as new owners interested in increasing healthy foods in their store.

-- Encourage residents, community organizations or youth groups to "Adopt-a-Shop" by offering a helping hand to make changes and show local store owners their desire for increased access to healthy foods.
+- Fostering Community Collaboration: Encouraging residents, community organizations or youth groups to "Adopt-a-Shop" by offering a helping hand to make changes and show local store owners their desire for increased access to healthy foods.

 Where are Healthy Corner Stores in my neighborhood?

-Look for the Healthy Corner Store Signs in front windows and inside stores or flyers in your neighborhood for fun events featuring our partner stores.
-Check out these participating stores to see their displays of fresh, healthy produce!
+Look for the Healthy Corner Store Signs in front windows and inside stores.
+Check out these participating stores to see their displays of fresh produce and other healthy foods!

 Check out the Google Map link to these healthy corner stores!